severalnines/docs/user-guide/import.rst

 * **SSH User**
 	- Specify root if you have root credentials.
 	- If you use 'sudo' to execute system commands, specify the name that you wish to use here.
 The user must exists on all nodes.
-See `Operating System User <../requirements.html#operating-system-user>`_.
+See :ref:`Requirements - Operating System User`.

 * **SSH Key Path**
 	- Specify the full path of SSH key (the key must exist in ClusterControl node) that will be used by *SSH User* to perform passwordless SSH.
-See `Passwordless SSH <../requirements.html#passwordless-ssh>`_.
+See :ref:`Requirements - Passwordless SSH`.

 * **Sudo Password**
 	- Specify the password if the SSH user that you specified under *SSH User* requires sudo password to run super-privileged commands.
 Ignore this if *SSH User* is root or have no sudo password.